 Creating and Running C Program

-Generally, the programs created using programming languages like C, C++, Java etc., are written using high level language like English.
-But, computer cannot understand the high level language.
-It can understand only low level language.
-So, the program written in high level language needs to be converted into low level language to make it understandable for the computer.
+Generally, the programs created using programming languages like C, C++, Java, etc., are written using a high-level language like English.
+But, the computer cannot understand the high-level language.
+It can understand only low-level language.
+So, the program written in high-level language needs to be converted into the low-level language to make it understandable for the computer.
 This conversion is performed using either Interpreter or Compiler.

-Popular programming languages like C, C++, Java etc., use compiler to convert high level language instructions into low level language instructions.
-Compiler is a program that converts high level language instructions into low level language instructions.
-Generally, compiler performs two things, first it verifies the program errors, if errors are found, it returns list of errors otherwise it converts the complete code into low level language.
+Popular programming languages like C, C++, Java, etc., use the compiler to convert high-level language instructions into low-level language instructions.
+A compiler is a program that converts high-level language instructions into low-level language instructions.
+Generally, the compiler performs two things, first it verifies the program errors, if errors are found, it returns a list of errors otherwise it converts the complete code into the low-level language.